Skip to content

 # ASTRA-RL core components

-# HuggingFace-friendly problem wrapper for ASTPrompter-style red teaming
+# HuggingFace-friendly system wrapper for ASTPrompter-style red teaming

 from astra_rl.training import Trainer, TrainingConfiguration